AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ```

 > Note: unlike memory in the Ethereum Virtual Machine, uninitialized memory in the AVM is not readable!
 A memory cell must be written (and therefore [type-tagged](./state-model#types-and-tagged-memory)) before it can be read.

+## Execution
+With an initialized context (and initial program counter of 0), the AVM can begin execution of a message call starting with the very first instruction in its bytecode.

+### Program Counter and Control Flow
+The program counter (machine state's `pc`) determines which instruction to execute (`environment.bytecode[pc]`)Each instruction's state transition function updates the program counter in some way, which allows the VM to progress to the next instruction at each step.

+Most instructions simply increment the program counter by 1.
+This allows VM execution to flow naturally from instruction to instruction.
+Some instructions ([`JUMP`](./InstructionSet#isa-section-jump), [`JUMPI`](./InstructionSet#isa-section-jumpi), `INTERNALCALL`, `INTERNALRETURN`) modify the program counter based on inputs.

+> Note: program counter will never be assigned to value from memory.
+Jump destinations can only be constants from the contract bytecode.

+### Gas limits and tracking